Improve Your Posture Fast: Daily Exercises For A Strong, Aligned Body

 Scapular Retractions

-Engage your upper back by squeezing the shoulder blades together without shrugging.
-This exercise targets the muscles responsible for keeping your shoulders back and your chest open, counteracting the effects of hours spent hunched over screens.
+Pin your shoulder blades together and squeeze without lifting your shoulders.
+This exercise strengthens the upper back muscles that help keep your shoulders back and chest open, countering the effects of hours in a slouched position.

 Cat-Cow Stretch